FreekPols/Portfolio/Education.md

 # Education

 Reflecting on educating, I must have more than 25 years of experience with teaching.
 I think one of my first accounts with teaching is instructing sailing at an age of 14.
 When I was 16, I became an instructor in the Martial Art (Pencak Silat) that I was practicing.
 In hindsight, it thus seemed to be a logical step to do the minor education in my third year of the study Applied Physics and to become a secondary school teacher after my masters.
+I have been teaching physics in secondary school for ten years (2009-2019).
+In 2014 I was granted the scholarship for ... allowing me to do a PhD. on teaching scientific inquiry in physics {cite:p}`pols2023development`.

 On my own education. not reached the limits.
 Set an example to pupils: continue learning.